Monzo Review: Should you make the switch?

 Summary

-Monzo has become one of the leading challenger brands and app-only banks.
+Monzo has become one of the leading challenger brands and app-only banks and is now trusted by over 15 million customers.
 Its app is simple to use and has great functionality with lots of community-led development.

 Partner Offer